 Cover with cold, filtered water or chicken/turkey stock.

-Remove from heat and cool for 30 minutes, before storing in the refrigerator to cool the remaining way.
+Remove from the heat and cool for 30 minutes, before storing in the refrigerator to cool the remaining way.

 At this point, you can strain off the solids from your brine.
 I typically leave them in the brine and then discard with the brining bag in the morning after removing the turkey from the brine.